Identifying Organic Produce

 Ever notice that grocery store clerks often have to stop and type in a number for produce items instead of scanning a barcode?
 In fact in many places fruits and vegetables don't have bar codes on them (yet).
 If your produce has a sticker with a number on it, that number is a PLU, or price look up, number.

 The PLU gives you a clue about the fruit or vegetable you're purchasing.
-Most PLU's are only four digits long and some are five.
+Most PLUs are only four digits long and some are five.
 If the PLU is 5 digits, it's the first digit that you should focus on.
-A "9" means that the item is organically grown, free from harmful pesticides and fertilizers.
-An "8" on the other hand means that it's a genetically modified plant, not something you want to eat.
+A 9 means that the item is organically grown.
+An 8 on the other hand may mean that it's a genetically modified plant.

-While organic produce may cost more, it's worth the price.
-Like my father used to say, "I'd rather pay the butcher than the doctor."
+While organic produce may cost more, for some folks it's worth the price.
+Like Jerry's dad used to say, "I'd rather pay the butcher than the doctor."